whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 Part 3 of this book will explore how you can work with others to create a beautiful way of life, a nation of spiritually strong people living in actual freedom.
 It will require tremendous hard work, bravery and risk -- and _it's worth it_.

 But to understand why it's worth the risk, we must confront how deeply sick all unhealthy cultures are, including the one you live in.
-Recognizing the deep sickness will motivate you to create and maintain the kind of healthy cultures millions of humans have lived in since the dawn of time.**
+Recognizing the deep sickness will motivate you to create and maintain the kind of healthy cultures millions of people have lived in since the dawn of time.**

 Healthy cultures are who we really are.
 Anytime a ruling class takes hold, deep selfishness and predatory behavior become widespread and normalized.
 And since "selfishness" and "corruption" are the same, that means widespread corruption also becomes normalized.